rust-lang/rfcs/text/2388-try-expr.md

 + [Erlang](http://erlang.org/doc/reference_manual/expressions.html#catch)
 + [Tcl](https://www.tcl.tk/man/tcl/TclCmd/catch.htm)

-However, the combined popularity of these langauges are not significant as compared to that for `try { .. }`.
+However, the combined popularity of these languages are not significant as compared to that for `try { .. }`.

 # Unresolved questions